 - Urban Movie Channel – $5/mo.

 Does YouTube TV Have a Free Trial?

 Before signing up for a YouTube TV subscription, it won’t hurt to try it first – for free!
 Yes, YouTube TV offers new customers a 14-day free trial.
-After which, if you want to continue the subscription, you will be charged $49.99 / month.
+After this, if you want to continue the subscription, you will be charged $64.99 / month.
 If you don’t wish to continue, you can simply cancel the subscription before the free trial ends.